sonic-net/SONiC/doc/pins/critical_state_hld.md

 * Restarting certain containers/processes might cause packet drop.
 * The controller should be fully aware of the system state of the switch.
 Auto recovery can cause inconsistency between the controller and the switch.
-* Auto restart might erase the error state, which will lose the chance of debugging the root cause.
+* Auto restart will modify the switch's state before a human even has the option of analyzing the switch to triage the problem.
 * Little indication to the external world on what has happened when the restart recovery occurs.

 In this HLD, we propose a different error handling mechanism, the critical state feature.
 In short summary, when a critical error happens, the system will: